 This is particularly important for long-term leases, including assigned leases and options under those leases.
 Outgoings and land tax recovery clauses in leases which span the relevant dates (i.e. entered into on or after 1 January 1992 and before 1 July 2009) should also be reviewed.

 Be aware that landlords seeking to recover land tax should do so promptly.
 If a landlord fails to act, they could lose the right to recover land tax if the tenant raises waiver or estoppel arguments based on the delay.

 You should note that land tax recovery is still prohibited in:

 - Retail shop leases regulated by the Retail Shop Leases Act 1994.

-Jim Burke is a Consultant in the Business and Property teams at Plastiras Lawyers.
-Jim helps landlords and tenants with commercial and retail shop leasing.
+Con Plastiras is the Principal of Plastiras Lawyers.
+Con helps landlords and tenants with commercial and retail shop leasing.
 Jim also assists clients with commercial property sales and acquisitions.